Papyrus 134

-Papyrus 134 (designated as 𝔓134 in the Gregory-Aland numbering system), is a small surviving portion of an early copy of part of the New Testament in Greek.
+Papyrus 134 (designated as 𝔓134 in the Gregory-Aland numbering system) is a small surviving portion of an early copy of part of the New Testament in Greek.
 It is a papyrus manuscript of the Gospel of John.
-The text survives in three discontinuous fragments on one side of a scroll containing parts of verses 1:49,50,51 and 2:1.
+The text survives in three discontinuous fragments on one side of a scroll containing parts of verses 1:49-51 and 2:1.
 The manuscript has been assigned paleographically to the third or fourth century.

 Location

-𝔓134 is housed at the University of Texas Harry Ransom Center, Austin, TX, in the United States.
+𝔓134 is housed at the University of Texas Harry Ransom Center, Austin, Texas, in the United States.